Cards and Payments

 You can apply for a limit increase in a number of ways:

-- You can apply through Internet Banking if you are already a registered Internet Banking user.
+- You can apply through Online Banking if you are already a registered Internet Banking user.

 - You can also apply by Downloading an Application Form.
 Once the form is complete, you can hand it in at your nearest branch, or post it to